BethKidd/Plant-Narrative-1/Group_Project/README.md

        url="https://www.biodiversitylibrary.org/pageImage/16604010"
        label="Opening Remarks of the 1994 Congressional Hearing, _Harmful Non-Indigenous Species in the United States_" fit="contain">
+<param ve-entity eid="Q42985020"
+<param ve-entity eid="Q1066200" aliases="Charles Elton"

 ###
 The vilification of the Paperbark seems to have arisen in this same moment toward the end of the twentieth century.
-Just as ‘invasives’ were entering mainstream consciousness as ecological villains, the USDA placed *Melaleuca quinquenervia* on the Federal Noxious Weed List, restricting its sale, circulation, and importation throughout the United States.
+Just as ‘invasives’ were entering mainstream consciousness as ecological villains, the USDA placed *Melaleuca quinquenervia* on the *Federal Noxious Weed List*, restricting its sale, circulation, and importation throughout the United States.
 In the later part of the 1990s this zeal for prevention morphed into one for eradication, and great sums of money, from both federal agencies and NGOs, was put towards the removal of preexisting stands in Florida.
 Legislation supported by its invasive status implies that nearly anything is preferable to the presence of the tree.
 <param ve-knightlab-timeline
 source="1eIQ8ZtzRcfK8AHuPcBqMNI-AQAuLnkoVsjklVtHTR6Y"
 timenav-position="bottom"